-psgcheck-1.1.0.zip (131K) a zipped hfs disk image and checksum file.
+psgcheck-1.1.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 PSgCheck is a tool for checking digital signatures, just like SigCheck, except that it uses a different format that is more or less compatible with the program MacPGP.